VA Loans

 If you have full VA entitlement, the VA itself sets no loan limit.
 However, lenders still apply their own maximum loan amounts based on your income, credit profile, and debt-to-income ratio.
 Borrowers with partial entitlement may face limits tied to county conforming loan limits.
 Your loan officer can calculate your available entitlement before you start house hunting.

 The VA funding fee is a one-time charge that helps keep the program self-sustaining.
-Per current VA guidelines, the fee for first-time use with no down payment is 2.15%* of the loan amount for most active duty and veteran borrowers, and 2.30%* for Reserves and National Guard members.
-[STAT NEEDED: verify current funding fee schedule at VA.gov before publishing.]
+Per current VA guidelines, the fee for first-time use with no down payment is 2.15% of the loan amount for all eligible veterans, active duty service members, and National Guard/Reserve members.
 Veterans with a service-connected disability rating are fully exempt.
-Also, the fee can be financed into the loan rather than paid out of pocket at closing.
+The fee can be financed into the loan rather than paid out of pocket at closing.

 Yes, the VA loan benefit is reusable.
 If you’ve paid off a prior VA loan and sold the property, your full entitlement is typically restored.
 You can also hold two VA loans simultaneously in certain situations, such as relocating to a new duty station while retaining your original home.
 A loan officer familiar with VA entitlement can map out exactly what’s available to you based on your history.